batloon/data-projects/coffee_is_happiness/README.md

 - Clear regional and economic patterns in coffee consumption
 - Interesting outliers providing cultural insights

-For detailed findings, please refer to `reports/analysis.txt`.
+For detailed findings and datasources, please refer to `reports/analysis.txt`.

 ## Contributing